ArtOfIllusion/ArtOfIllusion/docs/Contributing.md

  * If you change three files to fix one bug, that is one pull request.
  * If you change a file to fix a bug and then change the same file to add a new feature, that is two pull requests.
+ * If you are not sure about the scope of an idea, please ask.

 ### Code Style